iPod Classic 160 GB Parts

 5W adapter used for iPhones and iPods.

 iPod Video or Classic (Thin Case) Hard Drive Cable

 Replace a broken or damaged AC adapter for your iPad with this part.

-Replace a broken or damaged headphone jack and hold switch for your Thick iPod Classic with this part.
-This product is compatible with Thick 160 GB iPod Classics and can ...
+Replace a broken or damaged hard drive for your 120 GB iPod Classic with this part.
+This is a used, OEM part.

 The "thick" version of 160 GB iPod Classic is the original larger-capacity Classic.
 Apple has since simplified the Classic line to offer only the "thin" version.
 In September 2009, a new thin 160 GB was introduced.
 If you are unsure which version you have (as some parts are not interchangeable between models), perform the following steps: